 Producing, Directing, and Writing

-Freelanced as a Stage Director and Producer for various Off-Off-Broadway theatre companies, including co-founding Spinning Graves Productions – an acting company dedicated to re-envisioning classical literature for contemporary audiences and directing the 20th Anniversary Production of The Elephant Man to critical acclaim.
+Freelanced as a Stage Director, Playwright, and Producer for various Off-Off Broadway theatre companies, including co-founding Spinning Graves Productions – an acting company dedicated to re-envisioning classical literature for contemporary audiences and directing the 20th Anniversary Production of The Elephant Man to critical acclaim.

-- Peer Gynt (director/producer) Expanded Arts (producer: Jennifer Spahr)
+- Peer Gynt (Director/C0-Producer) • Expanded Arts (C0-Producer: Jennifer Spahr)

 THE ARACOMA STORY, INC. – Logan, WV 2000

-Served as Director In Residence for the 25th Anniversary Season of the Outdoor Drama, The Aracoma Story, Inc., located in the Chief Logan State Park of Logan, WV.
-Duties included a fresh adaptation of The Aracoma Story script, stage direction and choreography for an ensemble repertory community cast of 75 in The Aracoma Story as well as Oklahoma! and Li’l Abner.
+Served as Resident Director for the 25th Anniversary Season of The Aracoma Story, Inc. in the Chief Logan State Park of Logan, WV.
+Duties included a fresh adaptation of The Aracoma Story script, stage direction, and choreography for an ensemble repertory community cast of 75 in The Aracoma Story as well as Oklahoma! and Li’l Abner.